GerritCodeReview/homepage/pages/site/google-okrs.md

 Google plans work per-quarter, using the OKR (Objective/Key-Result) framework.

+# Q4 2021

+## O: Gerrit users' data and code are well protected and secure

+### KR: Resolve data protection/security work in flight from Q3

+Gerrit a data migration has clean all traces of personal data (name, email) in review metadata.

+### KR: Redesign consent experience on *.googlesource.com

+A redesigned consent screen is shown to new users on *.googlesource.com.

+### KR: Work towards ensuring all code on *.googlesource.com was reviewed

+Besides ensuring non-author review happened, this work goes towards providing attestations and provenance.

+### KR: Redesign project and permission configuration

+Sketch out a better way to (centrally) manage hosts with a large number of repositories.

+## O: Increase system stability and reduce latency of critical user journeys

+### KR: Migrate to Caffeine for all caches

+This is now possbile since we moved off of the old diff cache.

+## O: Improve Gerrit customer satisfaction from X% to Y%

+### KR: Roll out composable submit requirements

+Use them fully on gerrit, android and chromium-review.

+### KR: Multi-change review: Implement MVP

+Provide a page for reviewing multiple changes ("topics"), providing among others batch actions and maybe diffs across projects/changes.

 # Q3 2021

 ## O: Gerrit users' data and code are well protected and secure